techniques

 If your image of stranded colorwork includes snowflakes, flowers, and stars, usually in red and white or black and white, you may be thinking of the styles that were developed in Selbu and Setesdal, Norway.
 These larger motifs can be accompanied by the all-over flecks of ‘lice’ stitch—single specks of color spaced widely apart.

-Our Snowflake Muffler, a free pattern, was inspired by Norwegian snowflakes and 'lice' stitch.
+Our Snowflake Muffler was inspired by Norwegian snowflakes and 'lice' stitch.

 Other honorable mentions are Bohus stickning (native to Bohuslӓn, Sweden) which plays with fuzzier yarns and purl stitch textures, and the Icelandic lopapeysa—the famous yoked sweaters which pull from many different styles!